20 Best Instagram Spots in Venice, Italy for Photography (With a Map)

 19. Ponte San Boldo

 Ponte San Boldo sits in front of Campo San Boldo, which is known for its picturesque bridge.
-The area offers a bit of glimpse into a quieter, more typical Venetian life, away from the busy areas of Rialto and Piazza San Marco.
+The area offers a glimpse into a typical Venetian life, away from the busy areas of Rialto and Piazza San Marco.
 I loved the framing here, with the building, bridge, and canal all coming together.
-Among Instagram spots in Venice, Italy, this one is understated.
+Among Instagram spots in Venice, Italy, this one is underrated.

 Google Maps Location: Here